hvcooley/hvcooley/README.md

-### Hi there my name is Harrison I am a Software Engineer at Citi 👋
+### Hi there my name is Harrison and I am a Software Engineer at Citi 👋

-- 🔭 I’m currently working on a mobile app called AfterFive
+- 🔭 In my free time I’m currently working on a mobile app called AfterFive
 - 🌱 I’m currently learning Spring Boot and full stack web development!
 - 💬 Ask me about Quantum Computing, I used to work at at Quantum Computing Lab
 - 📫 How to reach me...